Meckazin/ChromeKatz/README.md

 CookieKatz has been completely revamped to use much more robust method for finding the cookies!
 New method supports older browser version as well.
 There is now new flag /inject implemented to CookieKatz to defeat the App-Bound Encryption on relevant browsers!

-I need a coffee, and my cats too!
+I need a coffee, and my cats need too!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E716M78J)